divu112311/FinanceApp/OPENROUTER_FREE_SETUP.md

 1. Once logged in, go to [openrouter.ai/keys](https://openrouter.ai/keys)
 2. Click **Create Key**
-3. Give it a name like "LuxeFi App"
+3. Give it a name like "DoughJo App"
 4. Copy the API key (starts with `sk-or-v1-`)

 ## Step 3: Free Models Available